Skip to main content

 I sent my complaint to the Chevy dealer but never wrote directly to GM — can I still file?

 Yes.
 N.Y.
 GBL §198-a(c) treats notice to an authorized Chevrolet dealer as notice to General Motors, and the dealer must forward your complaint to GM within 7 days.
-That said, sending your own written notice by certified mail to GM's General Counsel in Detroit removes any factual dispute about whether the dealer actually forwarded the report.
+That said, sending your own written notice by certified mail to GM's Customer Assistance Center in Detroit removes any factual dispute about whether the dealer actually forwarded the report.

 Should I file at the NY AG arbitration or go to court?